bytecodeio/custom-vis-bar-chart-race/README.md

 To run locally, download the repo, then npm i, npm run build, and npm start.

-You should drag and drop the the bundle.js file that is created in your dist folder after you run the build to your file browswer.
+You should drag and drop the the bundle.js file that is created in your dist folder after you run the build to your file browser.